 You’ve completed the initial step of the accident analysis by gathering information and using it to break the accident down into an accurate sequence of events.
 You have a good mental picture of what happened.
-Now it’s time to continue the analysis process by completing each of the following three phases of analysis to determine what caused those events.
+Now it’s time to continue the analysis process by completing the following three analysis phases to determine what caused those events.

 Tree phases of analysis:

-- Phase 2: Surface Cause Analysis: In this next phase in the analysis process, you determine how the hazardous conditions and unsafe behaviors described in each of the events interact to produce the accident.
-The hazardous conditions and unsafe behaviors uncovered are the surface causes for the accident and give clues that point to possible system weaknesses.
+- Phase 2: Surface Cause Analysis: In this next phase in the analysis process, you determine how the hazardous conditions and unsafe behaviours described in each of the events interact to produce the accident.
+The hazardous conditions and unsafe behaviours uncovered are the surface causes of the accident and give clues that point to possible system weaknesses.